fredarcito/pomodoro-buddy/README.md

 - `Pomodoro Buddy: Add Task`: Add a new task.
 - `Pomodoro Buddy: Show Task Summary`: Show the task summary.

-## Settings

-- `pomodoro-buddy.pomodoroDuration`: Duration of each Pomodoro session in minutes (default: 25).
-- `pomodoro-buddy.breakDuration`: Duration of short breaks in minutes (default: 5).
-- `pomodoro-buddy.longBreakDuration`: Duration of long breaks in minutes (default: 20).

 ## Requirements

 No additional requirements.